2002

 Multiple Selection in the Data Source Explorer View

-The Data Source Explorer view that presents the content of XML
+The Data Source Explorer view displays the content of XML Databases and other data sources supports multiple selections, thus allowing performing operations on multiple resources.

-Copy/Move Resources between Different Data Sources
+Copy/Move Resources Between Different Data Sources

 Editor Variables

-New Archive-related Editor Variables
+Archive-Related Editor Variables

 Code Templates and Author Operations

-automatically expanded on insertion both within defined code templates and for
+Most of the recognized editor variables are available for use and automatically expanded on insertion both within defined code templates and for parameters set to Author operations.

 JSON Support